Additional Child Tax Credit (ACTC): Definition & Meaning

 Prior to the TCJA, the IRS permitted families with an annual income of over $3,000 to use the additional child tax credit to request a refund.
 The tax credit was determined by deducting 15% of the taxpayer’s taxable earned income over $3,000 up to the maximum credit, which was then $1,000 per child.

-The credit was dependent on the taxpayer’s earnings and was computed.
-Any total that exceeded $3,000 was refundable.
-Although this is subject to annual adjustments for inflation.
+The credit was dependent on the taxpayer’s earnings and any amount that exceeded $3,000 was refundable.
+ACTC is subject to annual adjustments for inflation.

 How Do I Qualify for the Additional Child Tax Credit?